Miki Cohen is a 58-year-old college teacher who has "discovered" the works of Jalal ad-Din Rumi, a 13th-century Muslim poet and Sufi mystic.

-Attracted by Rumi's writings and philosophy, Miki translates his works into Hebrew and practices whirling in worship.
+Attracted by Rumi's writings and philosophy, Cohen translates his works into Hebrew and practises whirling in worship.

-"I was in the Israeli army in the '73 war.
-And the war mentality, the killing mentality, the feeling that we are on one side victims and on the other side we are the oppressors.
+"I was in the Israeli army in the 73 war.
+And the war mentality, the killing mentality, the feeling that we are on one side victims and on the other side were the oppressors.
 So, what are we?
-So I started, you know, looking for bigger answers let's say or deeper ....
-For many years I was looking in many places," he explains.
+So I started, you know, looking for bigger answers let's say or deeper ... for many years I was looking in many places," he explains.

 Along with several other Israelis, he undertakes a spiritual search and is attracted by the mysticism of Sufism.

-But Miki goes a step further.
-He travels to Konya in central Turkey, the resting place of Rumi and a city once known as the 'citadel of Islam' with a reputation for religious conservatism.
+But Cohen goes a step further.
+He travels to Konya in central Turkey, the resting place of Rumi and a city once known as the "citadel of Islam" with a reputation for religious conservatism.
 It is the centre for the Mevlevi Sufi order of Islam.

-Miki becomes one of few outsiders - and certainly the only Israeli - to be granted access to the inner sanctum of the whirling Dervishes.
+Cohen becomes one of few outsiders - and certainly the only Israeli - to be granted access to the inner sanctum of the Whirling Dervishes.

 I met Miki Cohen, an Israeli university lecturer, in 2003, at a cinema seminar.
 He was teaching script-writing and I was a master's student at the time.